coopscoop/capstone-project/README.md

 ## Setup (subject to change)

+### Frontend
+- `cd frontend` to go to the frontend
+- `npm start` to run the frontend
+  -   `npm install` is required for a first time run
 ### Backend
+- `cd backend` to go to the backend
-- `cd backend` then `dotnet run`, or open the `.sln` file in `/backend` and run using `http`. (both create a /swagger page to test the API)
+- `dotnet run`, or open the `.sln` file in `/backend` and run using `http`. (both create a /swagger page to test the API)
   -   `dotnet build` is required for a first time run
-### Frontend
-- `cd frontend` then `npm start`
-  -   `npm install` is required for a first time run
 ### Tests
-- `cd backend` then for offline (API isn't running in the background) use `dotnet test --filter Category!=Integration` to run the tests.
-This uses a mock system seperate from the real API
+- `cd backend` to go to the backend
+- `dotnet test --filter Category!=Integration` to run the tests.
+This uses a mock system seperate from the real API, doesn't require the API to be running
--   Use `dotnet test --filter Category=Integration` to run the integration tests.
+- `dotnet test --filter Category=Integration` to run the integration tests.
 These use the actual API so make sure to have it running locally before testing
--   Optionally you can run all the tests by simply opening VS2022 and running the test suite that way
+- Optionally you can run all the tests by simply running `dotnet test`

 ## Frontend